AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 ### Override Accent Color

-Since version 2.6.0 there is the possibility to override the custom accent color with the default one bundled with the theme.
+From version 2.6.0 there exists the possibility to override the custom accent color with the default one bundled with the theme.
 For instance, for _Oceanic_ the accent color will be `teal` while for _Darker_ it will be `orange` etc.

 This is especially useful for external themes, so that Themes designers can provide their own accent color.